jlrogers-cit-lcsc/ArcGIS-Batch-User-Delete/README.md

 # ArcGIS-User-Batch-Delete
-Jupyter notebook for deleting users from AGOL portal by role ID
+Jupyter notebook for deleting users from the Lewis-Clark State College ArcGIS Online portal by role ID